-I’ve been in and out of Nutrional Ketosis during the past 3 years and as such, both my health and weight has fluctuated.
-In that time I’ve purchased a myriad of ketone & blood measuring tools, including a Precision Neo, a Ketonix Breath Analyzer, and a Dexcom G6 Continuous Glucose Monitor.
+I’ve been in and out of Nutritional Ketosis during the past 3 years and both my health and weight have fluctuated.
+In that time, I’ve purchased a myriad of ketone & blood measuring tools, including a Precision Neo, a Ketonix Breath Analyzer, and a Dexcom G6 Continuous Glucose Monitor.
 I am currently using all of these devices, in tandem, to help paint a picture of what it actually takes to achieve consistent Nutritional Ketosis.
-This experiment has taught me that a consistent ketogenic state is much more challenging to achieve than I first realized.
+This experiment has taught me that a constant ketogenic state is much more challenging to accomplish than I first realized.

-When I first started eating a ketogenic diet I was very strict, using my breathalyzer multiple times in a 24 hour period, eating once a day, exercising often and consuming moderate protein levels.
+When I first started eating a ketogenic diet I was very strict, using my breathalyzer multiple times in 24 hours, eating once a day, exercising often, and consuming moderate protein levels.
 This method yielded great results– I was back down to the weight I had once been in high school!
 I was tracking everything.
 The only vegetables I was eating consisted of basic fibrous salads with olive oil and vinegar.
 I limited alcohol, chocolate, and nuts and was consuming under 20 grams of carbs a day.
 I was extremely lean.
 (Almost too lean).
-I found it easy to fast given the amount of fat I was consuming.
+I found it easy to fast, given the amount of fat I was consuming.
 This all changed when I decided to put on lean body mass and gain muscle.

 When you eat that much protein and nothing else for a week, you lose fat and don’t feel very well.
-Protein is not a macro-nutrient you can use directly for energy, so instead you use your own body fat.
+Protein is not a macronutrient you can use directly for energy, so instead, you use your own body fat.
 This is especially true when your body is at a calorie deficit.
-Problem is, if you’re already lean, you only have so much body fat that can be utilized for energy, and your rate of usage is not as high as some one who is obese or overweight.
-Most body builders that cut weight for a competition, have low energy and feel like garbage in the lead up to the event because of this.
+The problem is, if you’re already lean, you only have so much body fat that can be utilized for energy, and your rate of usage is not as high as someone who is obese or overweight.
+Most bodybuilders that cut weight for competition have low energy and feel like garbage in the lead up to the event because of this.

-While I was doing my high protein, low carb, low fat experiment, there were definitely points during the day when I was generating ketones.
-As an individual with some level of metabolic syndrome, my body however still finds it difficult to run off of a glucose based metabolism.
+While I was doing my high protein, low carb, low-fat experiment, there were definitely points during the day when I was generating ketones.
+As an individual with some level of metabolic syndrome, my body, however still finds it difficult to run off of a glucose-based metabolism.
 Meaning?
 A three-beer night out with the boys can completely throw me out of ketosis.
-Metabolic syndrome is multi-factoral.
+Metabolic syndrome is multi-factorial.
 As I have already significantly decreased my visceral fat and liver fat, the research I have done now points to this being mainly due to the insulin resistance of my skeletal muscle tissue.
 These findings led me back to my original strict ketogenic diet.

 I hate cardio.
 I’ve always hated cardio.
-I believe for fat loss– nutrition and diet is significantly more important, BUT at Zone 2 (cardio training at 60 – 70% of your maximum heart-rate) Type 1 muscle fibers will activate, which stimulates mitochondrial growth, increases their function and improves their ability to utilize fat.
+I believe for fat loss– nutrition and diet are significantly more critical than exercise.
+Although, at Zone 2 (cardio training at 60 – 70% of your maximum heart-rate) Type 1 muscle fibers will activate, which stimulates mitochondrial growth, increases their function and improves their ability to utilize fat.
 Ultimately metabolic syndrome is a disease of the mitochondria and their ability to function optimally.
 So… let’s see what happens when I put them on a work out regiment.